vitmalina/w2ui-starter/README.md

 ```
 Navigate to `index.html#/mod1` and your modules will be loaded and route event triggered.

-# Routes
+# Router

 The `app.router` is part of the boiler plater and immediately available.
-There are a number of methods and events available to you.
+It allows to lazy-load `ES6` modules.

 ### *app.router.add(route, callBack)*
 Adds a route.
 You can add multiple at the same time if you pass an object to `add` method, where key is the route and value is its callBack